tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2022_Lee_Martino_Bismark_Bentley_IMJ_Older_people_living_in_squalor.md

 Excluded studies:
 > Conference abstracts, case reports with *three or less participants*, expert opinions and review articles were excluded.
 The process of selection was performed by a single author (SML).

+%%
-%% Patients included, need to note number, exclusion criteria, how they were recruited, etc %%
+Patients included, need to note number, exclusion criteria, how they were recruited, etc [P: search terms hoard*, diogenes, squalor, clutter, elder, older, self-neglect]
+%%

 Total studies included = 67 [N:: 67]